-As of December 31, 2014, we had 439 full-time employees and 118 part-time employees.
+As of December 31, 2015, we had 440 full-time employees and 127 part-time employees.
 None of our employees are represented by a labor organization or are covered by a collective bargaining agreement.
-We consider our relations with our employees to be satisfactory.

 Our business depends upon the efforts, abilities and expertise of our executive officers and other key employees, including onair talent, as well as our ability to hire and retain qualified personnel.
 The loss of any of our executive officers and key employees, particularly Raúl Alarcón, Chairman of our Board of Directors, Chief Executive Officer and President, could have a material adverse effect on our business.